Dal Makhani | North Indian Dinner Recipe IdeaWritten by Archana

 Soak the black urad dal and rajma together in 4 cups of water for about 8 hours.
 Cook along with the soaked water and salt until very soft and mushy.
 See Video Recipe of How to Cook Legumes in Pressure Cooker.

-Heat oil in a heavy bottomed pan; add in the ginger and sauté it for a few seconds.
+Heat oil in a heavy bottomed pan; add in the ginger, garlic and sauté it for a few seconds.
 Stir in the tomatoes, green chillies, turmeric powder, garam masala, cardamon powder and cumin powder and sauté everything together until the tomatoes begin to bubble, approximately for about a minute.

 Now stir in the cooked lentils into the pan with the tomatoes, adjust the consistency of the dal by adding a little water if too thick.
 Cover the pan and simmer the dal along with the spices for atleast 15 to 20 minutes.
 At this stage check the salt levels and adjust according to taste.

-Simmering this dal mixture for a longer time, will ensure that the spices get absorbed into the lentils thoroughly, therefore enhancing the flavors of the lentils.
-Traditional Punjabis have infact known to simmer their dals for more than an hour or two, to get the intense richness of the dal.
-But make sure that it is stirred occasionally, therefore avoiding any sticking of the dal to the bottom of the pan.
+Traditionally Punjabi's have been known to simmer their dals for more than an hour or two, to get the intense richness and taste from the dal makhani.
+But make sure that when you simmer the dal it is stirred occasionally, thereby preventing the dal makhani from sticking to the bottom of the pan.

-Serve the Dal Makhani along Paneer Makhani and Phulka's with a few sliced onions, slit green chillies, a tomato cucumber salad, and cut lemon wedges for a very Punjabi Dhabba feel.
+Serve the Dal Makhani along Paneer Makhani, your favorite Indian bread and Paneer pulav.
+Do make sure to also serve the dal makhani along with a few sliced onions, slit green chillies, a tomato cucumber salad, and cut lemon wedges for a very Punjabi Dhabba feel.